wix-playground/stylable-components/docs/selectionlist/selectionlist.md

 ### Style States

 The following states apply to the items.
-They are passed as corresponding props of the ItemRenderer and added as an attribute with the appropriate prefix (`data-`).
+They are passed as corresponding props of the ItemRenderer.

 | Name | Type | Default | Description |
 | -- | -- | -- | -- |